 Now, that is a very elementary experiment, but you had better do it so as to be sure there is something in you stronger than the senses.
-"Oh," you say, "yes, that is the mind.
+"Oh," you say, " yes, that is the mind.
 Of course I know my thoughts are above the senses; of course I know that my mind can control my body."
-All right, keep on doing it, and practise until the body is no obstacle at all; until you can starve all day long and be perfectly good-tempered, even to the last moment: until you can be very tired and exhausted by physical labor and be as bright and even-tempered and sweet-natured to a troublesome child as if you were as fresh as possible.
+All right, keep on doing it, and practise until the body is no obstacle at all; until you can starve all day long and be perfectly goodtempered, even to the last moment; until you can be very tired and exhausted by physical labour and be as bright and even-tempered and sweetnatured to a troublesome child as if you were as fresh as possible.
 That is what is meant by controlling the body.
 Keep on practising until you can do it.
 It is not much.
-Keep on doing it until you realise that your body is only your servant, or slave, acting or not acting as you like, and feel the sense of shame when the body is able to make you do what the mind condemns: feel that to do that is to be less than man, less than really human.
-Dogs snap when they are hungry or angry; human beings ought to be able to be self-controlled; and it is not much to ask that the man shall have control which only means, after all, that his mind is the master of his body.
+Keep on doing it until you realise that your body is only your servant, or slave, acting or not acting as you like, and feel the sense of shame when the body is able to make you do what the mind condemns; feel that to do that is to be less than the min asserting want :